-Tax and property investment can be a red-tape minefield, so what’s the best way for investors to minimise their tax bill?
+Tax and property investment can be a red-tape minefield, so what might some investors do to minimise their tax bill?

-Tax can be a confusing for someone simply working a 9-5 with no other income, let alone an investor with multiple rental incomes.
+Tax can be confusing for someone simply working one job with no other income, let alone an investor with multiple rental incomes.

 However, being on top of what you can and can’t claim could potentially put thousands in your back pocket, making your investment far more profitable.